featurist/sworm/readme.md

 * configuring eager and lazy loading is tricky
 * one-to-many, many-to-one, many-to-many relationships are notoriously difficult to get right
 * lifecycle management of sessions and identity maps is rarely pleasant
-* check out the massive generated SQL
+* check out the massive generated SQL statements!

 Just write SQL, you know how.